drejman/learning-notes/books/Fundamentals-of-Software-Architecture/self-assessment-questions.md

 yet they’re rarely specified in design documents.
 Explicit architecture characteristics appear in requirements documents or other specific instructions.<br><br>

 3. *Provide an example of an operational characteristic.*
-Availability, Continuity, Performance, Recoverability, Reliability/safety, Robustness, Scalability<br><br>
+Availability, Continuity, Performance, Recoverability, Reliability/safety, Robustness, Scalability.<br><br>

 4. *Provide an example of a structural characteristic.*
 Configurability, Extensibility, Installability, Leverageability/reuse, Localization, Maintainability, Portability, Supportability, Upgradeability<br><br>

 5. *Provide an example of a cross-cutting characteristic.*
 Accessibility, Archivability, Authentication (ensure users are who they say they are), Authorization (ensure users can access only certain functions withing the application), Legal, Privacy, Security, Supportability, Usability/achievability<br><br>

 6. *Which architecture characteristic is more important to strive for — availability or performance?*
 It depends ;) "never shoot for the best architecture, but rather *the least worst* architecture"<br><br>

 ### Chapter 5: Identifying Architecture Characteristics
 1. *Give a reason why it is a good practice to limit the number of characteristics